basher/WebUI-Parcel/README.md

 # Web UI architecture with Parcel bundler
+This repo contains all CSS/JS (and other static UI code) required by [this Storybook HTML repo](https://github.com/basher/WebUI-Storybook).

 ## QUICK START - How to use the UI assets in this repo for local development